 If you’re planning a trip to Cabo for some time in the winter months, pack a sweater or jacket.
 Evenings can be cool.

 We also suggest packing comfortable travel sandals for walking.

 The southern Baja Peninsula has never really had a problem with its water quality.

 Most of the fresh water comes from the tall Sierra de la Laguna mountains, drains into underground aquifers, and is then piped to local towns, with little opportunity to become contaminated.

+That said, most hotels and resorts have their own water purification systems.
 It’s probably ok to drink the tap water, but to be safe, drink bottled water.
+(We do.)

 Can you eat the fruit and veggies?

 Most visitors eat salads, fruit and uncooked vegetables with no problems.

 With calm swimming waters and stunning views of the iconic rock arch of Cabo San Lucas, Medano Beach is one of Cabo’s best beaches.

 But there are many more beautiful beaches in Los Cabos – some are awesome for snorkeling, others for walking and dreaming.